| In 1941, Americans could look either east or west and find a shooting war in

 usual.
 Some of the VFW's earliest work was aimed at building public support of the fight

+against Communism by heightening appreciation of the American way of life.
 While the VFW was supporting the war effort, it was, of course, also

 looking out for the rights of the servicemen fighting in Korea.
 In fact, several times